dreamcatcher-tech/network/Inbox/2024-08-13 1637 using stripe to process payments.md

 - used to pay for compute resources, and software usage, which disperses to contributors
 - pay for escrowed software units, then pay out to contributors

+Gateway could offer its own cards, so people can access funds instantly, including their credited balance.
+Stripe lets us set up treasury, so we could act like their bank account.
+Gives them dreamcatcher controls over their spending.

+> If dreamcatcher issues cards, then we can allow dreamcatcher to manager a users purchasing from online stores, including tracking delivery, disputing fraudulent purchases.

+If you purchase from a dreamcatcher capable store, then the fees are waived, since this is an internal transaction.

+Lets workers bill customers directly, and we handle all the admin of payment processing - they can personalised invoices, but we brand it to let people know we are handling the admin.

+Lets people purchase things on behalf, like going to the supermarket to collect a bunch of things.

+Want to let people connect their stripe account into dreamcatcher directly.
+This allows them to take in payments.
+Dreamcatcher handles compliance, and liability, if they use the AI governance decision making systems.
+So we defend you.

 ```mermaid
 flowchart LR
     Buyer((Buyer)) -.-> Platform[[Platform]]